Kapaak/nestjs-auth-guard/README.md

 - setup configModule to make .env variables work
 - db connection
 - setup swagger
-- get data from mongoDb -> so that I can start fetching users from mongo rather than local
+- get data from mongodb -> so that I can start fetching users from mongo rather than local
 - get users from mongodb rather than local
+- create users in mongodb
+- catch errors on some routes

 ## What I wanna do now